adalca/patchlib/readme.md

 - See [`functions`](src/functions.md) for a list of functions in this library.
 - See [`examples`](examples/examples.md) for a list of examples to get you started.

+To use any of the MRF related methods, please download the external library [UGM by Mark Schmidt](http://www.cs.ubc.ca/~schmidtm/Software/UGM.html)

 Contributors
 ------------
 Adrian Dalca ([web](http://adalca.mit.edu) | [email](mailto:adalca@mit.edu))